warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         sender only.

     [DefaultSMTPGateways]
-        A comma separated list of SMTP servers XMail 'must' use to send its mails.
+        A semicolon separated list of SMTP servers XMail 'must' use to send its mails.
+The definition can also contain options as a comma-separated list (see [SMTP GATEWAY CONFIGURATION] for more information).
+Example:

+          "192.168.0.1,NeedTLS=2;192.168.0.2"

         This has the precedence over MX records.

     [HeloDomain]
         If this variable is specified and is not empty, its content is sent